 Questions?
 Call NCOAE Support (910) 399-8090

-The National Center for Outdoor & Adventure Education (NCOAE) offers concise wilderness first-aid training for seasonal outdoor educators and for individuals wanting to tailor their level of preparedness for recreational excursions.
+The National Center for Outdoor & Adventure Education (NCOAE) offers [in conjunction with the Wilderness Medicine Training Center (WMTC)], concise wilderness first-aid training for seasonal outdoor educators and for individuals wanting to tailor their level of preparedness for recreational excursions.

 - 3 days